Local limit theorems for suspended semiflows: 2 Results

 \

-Suppose that $\frac{S_n}{b(n)}\xrightarrow[t\to\infty]{\frak d}\ \mathcal S$ where $p\in (0,2]$, $\mathcal S$ is a globally supported, symmetric, $p$-stable $\rv$ on $\Bbb R^{\kappa}$ and $b(t)$ is $\frac1p$-regularly varying as $t\to\infty$, then for $U\subset\Bbb G$ a compact neighborhood of $0$ with $m_\Bbb G(\bdy U)=0$
+Suppose that $\frac{S_n}{b(n)}\xrightarrow[t\to\infty]{\text{ dist.}}\ \mathcal S$ where $p\in (0,2]$, $\mathcal S$ is a globally supported, symmetric, $p$-stable $\rv$ on $\Bbb R^{\kappa}$ and $b(t)$ is $\frac1p$-regularly varying as $t\to\infty$, then for $U\subset\Bbb G$ a compact neighborhood of $0$ with $m_\Bbb G(\bdy U)=0$

 uniformly in $z\in K$ a compact subset of $\Bbb R^{\kappa}$ where $f_\mathcal S$ is the probability density function of $\mathcal S$.\endproclaim For simple continuous time random walk, this is theorem 2.5.6 of \cite{L-L}.
 The general case uses the same methods.
+In view of the discussion on p. \pageref{CTRW-jump}, the stronger statement in Theorem 1(ii) can be obtained.

 \